Feedback linearisation of mechanical systems using data-driven models: Numerical demonstration using a Duffing oscillator

 Fig. \ref{fig:sysid1m} displays the fitting errors of the parameterised BLA (in orange) and of the full nonlinear model (in green), calculated on validation data.
 The left plot presents one time-domain period of the validation data with the corresponding linear and nonlinear modelling errors.
 The nonlinear error (6.64$\%$) appears to be significantly smaller than the linear error (59.2$\%$).
 These percentages are obtained by dividing the standard deviation of the errors by the standard deviation of the validation output data.
 The right plot in Fig. \ref{fig:sysid1m} shows the same validation data and error signals in the frequency domain.
 Here, the nonlinear error is consistently one order of magnitude (20 dB) smaller than the output level.
 The comparison between the error spectra also reveals that the nonlinear model performs well at the resonance and the third harmonic locations, while it does so less convincingly at DC and at the second harmonic location.
 This is explained by the smaller magnitude of the quadratic nonlinearity in the system compared to the cubic contribution.
-The parameter values of the obtained second-order state-space model, with $\zeta(y(i|k))=\left[y^2(i|k) \;\; y^3(i|k) \right]^{\top}$, are provided in Table \ref{table:sys1} of \ref{appendix:Models}.